Kyoto was one of the last stops on our four-week adventure in Japan. You know the saying, “save the best for last”? Well, that’s exactly what we did.

 Nanzen-ji Temple and the Philosopher’s Path

-Nanzen-ji Temple, one of Japan's largest Zen complexes, is a true delight with its grand architecture and tranquil gardens.
+Nanzen-ji Temple, one of Japan’s largest Zen complexes, is a standout for its grand architecture and tranquil gardens.
 Once the most important temple in the country, you might recognize the massive Sanmon Gate from the movie Lost in Translation.
-A short trail leads you to a historic aqueduct, which is definitely worth the visit.
+A short trail leads you to a historic aqueduct, well worth the short walk.

-This is also where the Philosopher's Path (Tetsugaku no Michi) begins — a charming path that runs alongside the Kamo Canal.
-It's named after Kyoto University philosophy professor Nishida Kitaro, who walked this route daily in meditation.
-The path is lovely any time of year, but in spring, it transforms into a tunnel of cherry blossoms.
-We visited in the summer and enjoyed a peaceful walk along the 2-kilometer trail, which took us around 30 minutes — a perfect escape from Japan’s intense July sun and heat.
+This is also where the Philosopher’s Path (Tetsugaku no Michi) begins — a charming path that runs alongside the Kamo Canal.
+It’s named after Kyoto University philosophy professor Nishida Kitaro, who walked this route every day in quiet contemplation.
+The path is lovely any time of year, but in spring it transforms into a tunnel of cherry blossoms.
+We visited in the summer and enjoyed a peaceful walk along the 2-kilometer trail, which took us around 30 minutes — a perfect escape from Japan’s intense July heat.

-For lunch, we stopped at a small, simple restaurant called Ikana, where I tried matcha noodles — delicious!
-It was the only place during our trip where I found them.
+For lunch, we stopped at a small, unpretentious restaurant called Ikana, where I tried matcha noodles — delicious!
+The only place we came across them on the entire trip.

 .